meilisearch/documentation/references/indexes.md

 |-------------------|-----------------------|
 | **primaryKey** | The <glossary word="primary key" /> of the documents  |

-The `uid` of an index cannot be changed.
-The document identifier `identifier` can be added if it does not already exist (to now if it has ben set, use [the get index route](/references/indexes.md#get-one-index)).
+The `uid` of an index cannot be changed.<br>
+The `primaryKey` wichi is the document can be added if it does not already exist (to know if it has been set, use [the get index route](/references/indexes.md#get-one-index)).

 [There are many ways in MeiliSearch to set the primary key](/guides/main_concepts/documents.md#primary-key).